Loading

 Things To Do

 There is lots to see, do, and eat in Annapolis.
-Most of Annapolis’s main sights are within walking distance of each other.
-Or take the water taxi, at City Dock, a focal point of downtown.
-Taxis are hard to find, so try Lyft or Uber.
+Most of the main sights are within walking distance of each other.
+If you need a ride - taxis are hard to find, so try Lyft or Uber.
 Below are our top recommendations!

 Annapolis Lunch + Dinner Recs

-Jalapeños (Spanish Tapas) – Rebecca’s favorite restaurant in Annapolis!
-The Point (Seafood) – Casey’s favorite restaurant in Annapolis!
+Jalapeños (Spanish Tapas) – Rebecca’s fav restaurant in Annapolis!
+The Point (Seafood) – Casey’s fav restaurant in Annapolis!
 Boatyard Bar & Grill (American/Seafood) – Tied for best crabcake in Annapolis, try an Orange Crush!
-Paul's Cafe (Greek/Seafood) Carrol's Creek Cafe (American/Seafood) – Best view in Annapolis, tied for best crabcake in Annapolis Acqua al 2 (Italian) – The only other location is in Florence, Italy!
-The Big Cheese (To-Go Sandwiches) – Try the St. Mary’s Slugger!
-Giolitti’s (To-Go Sandwiches) Carpaccio Tuscan Kitchen and Wine Bar (Italian) Cantler's Riverside Inn (Crabs) – Best spot to pick Maryland crabs Seasalt Annapolis (Seafood) Lemongrass (Thai) Joss Cafe & Sushi Bar (Japanese/Sushi) Lewnes' Steakhouse (Steakhouse) – Go for a nice steak!
-Vin 909 Winecafe (American) Timber Pizza Co.
-(Pizza) Vida Taco (Tacos) Davis' Pub (American) - a local favorite with a water view, local beers, and jumbo pretzels topped with crab dip
+Paul's Cafe (Greek/Seafood) Carrol's Creek Cafe (American/Seafood) – Best view in Annapolis, tied for best crabcake in Annapolis Rumhouse (Caribbean) Acqua al 2 (Italian) – The only other location is in Florence, Italy!
+Positano (Pizza/Italian) Big Cheese (To-Go Sandwiches) – Try the St. Mary’s Slugger!
+Giolitti’s (To-Go Sandwiches) Carpaccio (Italian) Cantler's Riverside Inn (Crabs) – Best spot to pick Maryland crabs Seasalt Annapolis (Seafood) Lemongrass (Thai) Joss (Japanese/Sushi) Yama (Sushi) Ziki (Hibachi) Lewnes' Steakhouse (Steakhouse) Vin 909 (American) Secret Spot (Pizza) Vida Taco (Tacos) Davis' Pub (American) - Local fav with a water view, local beers & jumbo pretzels topped with crab dip O’Learys (Seafood)

 Annapolis Breakfast, Brunch + Coffee Recs

-Boatyard Bar & Grill (American/Seafood) – Often packed with locals and visitors seeking crabcakes or a weekend brunch Eggcelence (American) – Good breakfast/brunch spot Naval Bagels (Bagels) Rise Up Coffee (Coffee/Quick Breakfast) – Our favorite coffee spot in Annapolis!
+Boatyard Bar & Grill (American/Seafood) – Often packed with locals and visitors seeking crabcakes or a weekend brunch Eggcelence (American) – Good breakfast/brunch spot Naval Bagels (Bagels) Black Market Bakers (Coffee/Quick Breakfast) Rise Up Coffee (Coffee/Quick Breakfast) – Our favorite coffee spot in Annapolis!
 Rebecca loves the Cinnamon Toast Crunch Coffee Smoothie Bean Rush Cafe (Coffee) Ceremony Coffee Roasters (Coffee) Rutabaga Juicery & Eats (Smoothie Bowls) Call Your Mother Deli (Bagels) The Iron Rooster (American) – Try a homemade poptart!

 Annapolis Drink Recs

 Chessie's Wharf (Brewery) – Our favorite day-drink and happy hour spot in Annapolis, love the lactose-base sours, smash burgers are great!
 Harold Black Annapolis (Speakeasy) – Below Acqua al 2!
-Good post-dinner drink spot, great espresso martinis Galway Bay (Irish Pub) Fox's Den (Gastropub) – Good post-dinner drink spot.
+Good post-dinner drink spot, great espresso martinis Galway Bay (Irish Pub) - A traditional Irish pub.
+A cold pint of Guinness is calling your name!
+Fox's Den (Gastropub) – Good post-dinner drink spot.
 It's just a narrow door on the street, but downstairs you’ll find a big, buzzy space with a bar and tables shared by locals.
-Forward Brewing (Brewery) – Good day spot The Choptank (American/Cocktails) - among the town’s newer bars/restaurants, with great water views Parley Room (Cocktail Bar) Sailor Oyster Bar – Great for pre/post dinner cocktails with a warm neighborhood vibe
+Forward Brewing (Brewery) – Good day spot The Choptank (American/Cocktails) - Among the town’s newer bars/restaurants, with great water views Parley Room (Cocktail Bar) Sailor Oyster Bar – Great for pre/post dinner cocktails with a warm neighborhood vibe

 Annapolis Sweet Treat Recs

-Annapolis Ice Cream Company (Ice Cream) – Our favorite ice cream in Annapolis Always Ice Cream (Ice Cream) The Red Bean (Ice Cream) Sandy Pony Donuts (Donuts) – Yummy cake donuts Carlson’s Donuts (Donuts) – Traditional housemade donuts Harvest Bread Company (Bakery) – Great baked goods Black Market Bakers (Bakery)
+Annapolis Ice Cream Company (Ice Cream) – Our favorite ice cream in Annapolis Always Ice Cream (Ice Cream) The Red Bean (Ice Cream) Black Market Bakers (Bakery) – Amazing baked goods Sandy Pony Donuts (Donuts) – Yummy cake donuts Carlson’s Donuts (Donuts) – Traditional housemade donuts Harvest Bread Company (Bakery) – Great baked goods Bakers & Co.
+(Coffee Shop) – Great pastries

 Walk Along Maryland Avenue, Main Street & Ego Alley